jbericat/ansible-workshop/doc/workshop_lab_part_1.md

-Since on this PoC version we still don't integrate the so called Ansible Execution Environments, then we're g must first configure a python venv **ON ALL THE ENVIRONMENTS** prior the execution and then install the ansible packages, as well as the f5-bigip imperative modules collection for ansible.
+Since on this PoC version we still don't integrate the so called Ansible Execution Environments, then we're g must first configure a python venv **ON ALL THE ENVIRONMENTS** prior the execution and then install the ansible packages.
+We'll also the f5-bigip imperative modules collection for ansible and some other OS packages, but be aware that those do not go into the venv!!

 ```bash
 python3 -m venv ansible_venv